YaxelPerez/URL-Shortener/README.md

 # URL-Shortener

-hi sorry for bad english

-I made this when I was 15 okay don't judge
+I made this when I was 15 and I didn't know express existed.
+The routing is awful.